ConnectedLib/course-in-a-box/modules/youth-development/_posts/2002-05-01-Bronfenbrenner's-Ecological-Model.md

 title: Bronfenbrenner's Ecological Model Theory
 ---

-> "Particular attention should be given to the opportunities which the environment presents or precludes for involvement of children with persons both older and younger than themselves." -- Urie Bronfenbrenner
+> "Particular attention should be given to the opportunities which the environment presents or precludes for involvement of children with persons both older and younger than themselves." <br/><br/>-- Urie Bronfenbrenner

-Developmental psychologist Urie Bronfenbrenner (1917-2005) emphasized the importance of studying children and adults in real life settings, instead of labs, and examining all the socio-cultural contexts in which growth and development occurs.2
+Developmental psychologist Urie Bronfenbrenner (1917-2005) emphasized the importance of studying children and adults in real life settings, instead of labs, and examining all the socio-cultural contexts in which growth and development occurs.

 ## Key Concepts from Bronfenbrenner's Ecological Model

+<iframe src="https://www.youtube.com/embed/kuso4lkb4UI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<div class="videotime" style="float:none;">1:39</div>

-Excerpt from LIS 516: Youth Development and Behavior in a Digital Age by Dr. Katie Davis and the University of Washington 1:40
+*Excerpt from LIS 516: Youth Development and Behavior in a Digital Age by Dr. Katie Davis and the University of Washington*
-Dr. Katie Davis, University of Washington

 Bronfenbrenner’s model is a series of nested contexts:
 * The microsystem is the innermost system; it contains people and settings that directly involve a young person, such as their home, family, peer group, work, or school.